No description available

 1. As a Stdio MCP Server:

-Configure your MCP client (like Claude Desktop) to run the proxy server directly using its command (build/index.js
+Configure your MCP client (like Claude Desktop) to run the proxy server directly using its command (build/index.js).
+The proxy will then connect to the backend servers defined in its config/mcp_server.json.

 {